microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 - If you need to run npm from the command line, the easiest way to do this is to right-click on your **Node** project node in **Solution Explorer**, then click on **Open Command Prompt Here** in the context menu.

+#### npm commands in Solution Explorer *(New in NTVS 1.0 Beta)*

+**npm** commands can be found in two places in Solution Explorer:

+- On the **npm** node context menu
+- On the context menus for packages immediately below the **npm** node in the hierarchy.

+**npm** commands are not available for sub-packages since these represent dependencies required by the packages you are using in your app.
+If you were to try to manage them manually with npm your app would almost certainly break, or start to behave strangely.

+Commands on the **npm** node context menu are as follows:

+- **Manage npm Modules** - brings up the **npm Package Management** dialog, described above.
+- **Install Missing npm Modules** - executes **npm install** to install any modules listed in *package.json* that are not already installed; only enabled if missing modules are listed.
+- **Update npm Modules** - updates all **npm** modules listed in *package.json* to their latest versions; only enabled when one or more modules is installed, or listed as missing.

+Commands on the top level modules listed underneath the **npm** node:

+- **Install Missing npm Module** - executes **npm install** to install the missing module you have selected; only enabled on missing modules.
+- **Update Module** - updates the selected **npm** module to the latest version.
+- **Uninstall npm Module** - uninstalls the selected **npm** module.

+When you execute **npm** commands in Solution Explorer, the output from these commands is written to the Output window, and the Visual Studio status bar so that you can always see when **npm** is executing.

 ### Viewing the npm log